Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 What is copy editing?
 And how much does copy editing cost?

-If you’ve found this article, and you’re writing a book, you’re probably wondering exactly that.
+If you’re writing this book and you’ve found this article, you’re probably wondering exactly that.

 Many people don’t know.